sul-dlss/argo/README.md

 docker-compose run web bin/rake jobs:workoff
 ```

-Note, if you update the Gemfile or Gemfile.lock, you will need to rebuild the web docker container and reload the data:
+Note, if you update the Gemfile or Gemfile.lock, you will need to rebuild the web docker container.

 ```
 docker-compose build web
-docker-compose run --rm web bin/rake argo:repo:load
 ```

 ## Debugging